High Beach: Culture and community

-Amenities include the church, primary school, horse riding school and three pubs: the Duke of Wellington (now closed), The Kings Oak and The Owl.
+Amenities include the church, primary school, horse riding school and three pubs: the Duke of Wellington (now closed), The King’s Oak and The Owl.

 Owned and managed by the London Borough of Waltham Forest, the Suntrap Forest Education Centre and The Field Studies Council Epping Forest Field Centre offers field studies and other activities to schools and other groups.

-Epping Forest Visitors Centre in Nursery Road is one of three visitor centres in the forest that provide learning, tours, exhibits and recreational facilities.
+Epping Forest Visitors’ Centre in Nursery Road is one of three visitor centres in the forest that provide learning, tours, exhibits and recreational facilities.

 Sport and forest walks

 In February 1928, an oval cinder circuit to the rear of the Kings Oak public house was the venue for Britain's first motorcycle speedway meeting.

 Courses and appropriate tracks for outdoor pursuits include horse riding, mountain biking, orienteering and seasonally there are running events.
-The 15 miles Epping Forest Centenary walking route passes through the locality.
+The 15 miles Epping Forest Centenary Walk passes through the locality.
 The route was established in 1978 to celebrate the 100th anniversary of the passing of the Epping Forest Act 1878.
 Section 18 of the London Loop, a long distance footpath, can be joined at nearby Sewardstone.

 In Mott Street the High Beach Cricket Club play in Division 4 of the Herts & Essex League.

 Governance

+High Beach is part of the civil parish of Waltham Abbey, and the parish council is Waltham Abbey Town Council.

-The Local authority is Epping Forest District Council.
-Residents of High Beach fall into the Waltham Abbey High Beach Ward.
+The local authority is Epping Forest District Council.
+Residents of High Beach fall into the Waltham Abbey High Beach Ward, which also covers Sewardstone and Upshire.
 Traditionally, the ward has been a Conservative safe seat.

 In the late 2000s, there was a strong showing for Green Party - but they failed to accumulate enough votes to win the ward - the support for them has since diminished.
 In the 2019 Local Elections, the Conservatives won with 60% of the vote.